Rafat Tumor and Tissue Microenvironment Laboratory

 Born in Chicago, IL, Kara is a rising junior studying Cellular/Molecular Biology and Spanish at TSU.
 In preparation for a career as a physician-scientist, she conducts research through the Undergraduate Research Training Initiative for Student Enhancement (U-RISE) program.
 Kara is passionate about mentoring younger students and enjoys traveling, swimming, volunteering, and learning the viola in her free time.

-Born in Chicago, IL, Kara is a rising senior studying Cellular/Molecular Biology and Spanish at TSU.
+Born in Chicago, IL, Kara is a senior studying Cellular/Molecular Biology and Spanish at TSU.
 In preparation for a career as a physician-scientist, she conducts research through the Undergraduate Research Training Initiative for Student Enhancement (U-RISE) program.
 Kara is passionate about mentoring younger students and enjoys traveling, swimming, volunteering, and learning the viola in her free time.

 Tatiana Eason